Finite free convolutions of polynomials: Transform bounds

 \end{claim} \begin{proof} The first part is a simple calculation.
 Inequality \eqref{eqn:polarDeriv} follows from the fact that $p \in \rrpos{d}$ implies that $R p \in \rrpos{d}$ and the fact that the roots of $\deriv R p$ interlace those of $R p$.
-To see that $(x D - d)p \in \rrpos{d-1}$, it remains to check that the lead coefficient is positive. \end{proof}
+To see that $(x D - d)p \in \rrpos{d-1}$, observe that its lead coefficient is positive.

+The last claim follows by noting that $R p$ is quadratic polynomial with distinct roots and so $D R p$ strictly interlaces $R p$. \end{proof}

-As we did with symmetric additive convolutions, we relate the $\widetilde{\mathcal{M}}$-transformation to the maximum root of a polynomial.
+As we did with the symmetric additive convolution, we relate the $\widetilde{\mathcal{M}}$-transform to the maximum root of a polynomial.
 We have

 We therefore define the operator $\multoper{w}$ by

 which gives

 Note that the polar derivative is $d \multoper{0}$.